 The Walking Dead: Christmas tree edition

 Zombies are big deal these days.
 Seems like you can hardly turn on the TV these days without seeing someone (or someTHING) coming back from the dead.
 Turns out Christmas trees are no exception.
 Every so often during the Holidays I will get a call or an e-mail that starts off, “My Christmas tree is starting to GROW!”
 And indeed they are.
-Under certain circumstances, conifers that are cut and brought indoors can break bud and begin to grow; sometimes putting on considerable new growth.
+Under certain circumstances, conifers that are cut and brought indoors can break bud and begin to grow; sometimes putting on considerable new growth.… Continue reading this article “The Walking Dead: Christmas tree edition”

 Silence of the lamb chops

 One of my ‘other duties as assigned’ this time of year involves serving as The Christmas tree Guy and responding to various media inquiries about Christmas trees.
 Last week I posted a link to a media story about Christmas trees on the Garden Professor Facebook page.
 That post drew a response from Kyle Fletcher Baker who derided cut Christmas trees as “murder of the innocent.”
-My initial reaction was, “Jeez, Kyle we’re talking about fir trees here not lamb chops or veal.”
-But Kyle’s post serves as a reminder that there are many people that object to cutting trees for Christmas decoration – no word on how these folks feel about cut flower arrangements but that’s another story.
-In some cases this objection stems from the belief that Christmas trees are cut from native stands of trees.
-In fact, virtually all Christmas trees sold at tree lots are grown on tree farms for that expressed purpose.
+My initial reaction was, “Jeez, Kyle we’re talking about fir trees here not lamb chops or veal.”… Continue reading this article “Silence of the lamb chops”

 A Tree Story